 We are a ways away from the old days.
 But, right or wrong, technology, specifically online, has been woven into every facet of our lives.
 Sadly, as the improvements become more prevalent, the threat of online abuse, namely sexual harassment, grows alongside it.
+In case of family related issues people usually consult San Marcos family law lawyers but whom to consult in case of online abuse ?
 Have you suffered from these types of solicitations?
 Learn more about how you can protect yourself by reading our latest blog.

 Sexual Harassment: What is it?

 Online sexual harassment covers an array of behavioral abuse that seeks to utilize digital content, like images, videos, or messages across various social media platforms, to solicit nonconsensual sexual conduct.

 According to Childnet, sexual harassment and abuse can cause a person to feel threatened, exploited, coerced, humiliated, upset, sexualized, or discriminated against.
 When performed online, this form of abuse is also referred to as cyber-harassment.

 A Pew Research Center survey found that 41% of American adults (men and women) have personally experienced online harassment in at least one of the six key ways measured.

 Regrettably, minors and other young children are particularly vulnerable to online sexual predators.
 While centralized in Denmark, Hungary, and the U.K, Project deSHAME found that nearly two in five young people have witnessed people their age circulating nude or nearly nude images of someone they know.

 The project discovered that most online sexual harassment occurs on a peer-to-peer basis.
 You can read more about their findings here.

 Sexual harassment takes several forms, but we’ve narrowed it down to four.